freenas/freenas-docs/userguide/tn_vcenter.rst

 to administer their vSphere environments can use the %brand% vCenter plugin to manage their %brand% array from vCenter Server.

 .. note:: At this time, the vCenter plugin only supports the creation of iSCSI and NFS datastores from vCenter Server.

+.. note:: The current vCenter plugin works with versions of vCenter up to vCenter 6.

 To configure the vCenter plugin, click :guilabel:`vCenter`.
 This opens the screen shown in